 A sinner should not be told to follow his heart.
 His heart is not right before God; it’s under the control of Satan.
 What he needs is a new heart.
 God said, “I will give you a new heart and put a new spirit within you; I will take the heart of stone out of your flesh and give you a heart of flesh” (Ezekiel 36:26 New King James Version).

-Paul was following his heart as a persecutor of the church, but he was wrong because his heart had not been taken over by the LORD.
+Paul was following his heart as a persecutor of the church, but he was wrong because the Lord had not taken over his heart.
 He was deceived to think that he was doing the right thing until God encountered him on the way to Damascus (Acts 9:1-9).
 He said he was formerly a blasphemer, a persecutor, and an insolent man but he obtained mercy because he did it ignorantly in unbelief (1 Timothy 1:13).

-Paul was following his heart when he was zealously persecuting the church.
+Paul was following his heart when he zealously persecuted the church.
 He thought he was being zealous for God when he persecuted the church.
 That’s how someone can be deceived by his heart until he comes in contact with and knows the truth that will make him free (John 8:32).
-Paul actually thought he was serving the LORD.
+Paul actually thought he was serving the Lord.
 Many people following their hearts today are serving Satan!

 The Word of God is settled forever in heaven.
-His Word is firmly fixed in the heavens.
-It endures forever.
-(Psalm 119:89).
+His Word is firmly fixed in the heavens (Psalm 119:89).
 Don’t follow your heart if it’s not controlled by the Word of God.
 “Your word I have hidden in my heart, that I might not sin against You” (Psalm 119:11 New King James Version).

 PRAYER POINTS: Jesus, You’re my Leader; I will follow You.
-Holy Spirit, be my guide; let me not go astray.
-I shall follow the Word of God; I won’t do what seems right in my own eyes.
+Holy Spirit, guide me and let me not go astray.
+I shall follow the Word of God; I won’t do what seems right in my eyes.
 Father, help me to keep Your Word in my heart so that I will not sin against you.

 Phone No: +2348155744752, +2348033113523